marianesfg/windows-uwp.pt-br/windows-apps-src/launch-resume/declare-background-tasks-in-the-application-manifest.md

 ms.lasthandoff: 11/20/2019
 ms.locfileid: "74260483"
 ---
-# <a name="declare-background-tasks-in-the-application-manifest"></a>Declarar tarefas em segundo plano no manifesto do app
+# <a name="declare-background-tasks-in-the-application-manifest"></a>Declarar tarefas em segundo plano no manifesto do aplicativo